-Another milestone in the history of Saint Lawrence School took place in August 2007, when Paul R. DeFonzo was appointed the first male lay administrator of the school who ran the school till June 2022.
-Now, Frank Arnone is the principal of the school, and he is very proud to be a part of it.
+Another milestone in the history of Saint Lawrence School took place in August 2007, when Paul R. DeFonzo was appointed the first male lay administrator of the school until his retirement in June 2022.
+Mr. Frank Arnone was the principal of the school from 2022 through 2024, and Mr. Jim Messina began serving as principal in July 2024.

-Archdiocese of Hartford Mission Statement Education for a Lifetime Purpose and Vision for Catholic Schools
+Archdiocese of Hartford Mission Statement: Education for a Lifetime Purpose and Vision for Catholic Schools

-Catholic schools in the Archdiocese of Hartford welcome students of all faiths, ethnic groups and socio-economic backgrounds.
+Catholic schools in the Archdiocese of Hartford welcome students of all faiths, ethnic groups, and socio-economic backgrounds.
 The fundamental purpose of Catholic schools is to: